 This system was introduced to push investment in depreciable assets through accelerated depreciation.
 MACRS meant more in terms of tax savings in the early years of depreciable life.

-Under the Tax reform act of 1986, the ACRS (Accelerated Cost Recovery System) was modified and was given a name Modified Accelerated Cost Recovery System.
-At present, the United States taxpayers apply MACRS depreciation to asset class inclusive of office furniture, automobiles, computing equipment, construction assets and so on.
+Under the Tax reform act of 1986, the ACRS (Accelerated Cost Recovery System) was modified and was given the name Modified Accelerated Cost Recovery System.
+At present, the United States taxpayers apply MACRS depreciation to asset class inclusive of office furniture, automobiles, computing equipment, construction assets, etc.

 All the rules and schedules governing the Modified Accelerated Cost Recovery System depreciation appear in the US IRS Publication 946, “How to Depreciate Property.”

 Depreciation is a non-cash expense and generally has a consequence on the firm’s accounts.
-As per the definition is given by the Internal Revenue Service, depreciation is a deduction from the income enabling a business to recover the cost of a certain asset.
+As per the definition given by the Internal Revenue Service, depreciation is a deduction from the income enabling a business to recover the cost of a certain asset.
 This works in the form of an annual allowance the company gets from the deterioration or obsolescence of the property.
-As a general matter of fact, most of the tangible assets are depreciable.
-However, there are intangible assets such as copyrights, patents that are also depreciable.
+As a general matter of fact, most tangible assets are depreciable.
+However, there are intangible assets such as copyrights and patents that are also depreciable.

 Depreciation schedule has a significant impact on Financial Reporting.
 Every business reports the depreciable life of the assets in use.
 It is widely known that depreciation expense brings down the tax liability of the owner by reducing the reported earnings.
-Thus, under accelerated depreciation method the tax saving is much higher resulting in higher returns in comparison to the straight-line depreciation.
+Thus, under the accelerated depreciation method, the tax saving is much higher, resulting in higher returns than the straight-line depreciation.